-Your doctor will only recommend watchful waiting if your disease is "indolent," which means that it's staying the same and not getting worse.
+Your doctor will only recommend watchful waiting if your disease is "indolent," which means that it's is slow growing and not getting worse.
 To see if you're in that situation, they'll check your symptoms closely and look at the cancer cells under a microscope.

 A type of non-Hodgkin's lymphoma called follicular lymphoma often gets the watchful waiting approach.
 Other types that may let you skip treatment for now are: